 All of these dishes are prepared directly in front of you when you sit at the counter/bar seating (kaunta seki).
 Although if you still are not getting the picture, you can see my spots in Los Angeles, or for a more elaborate explanation, I lean on the Michelin Guide to do that.

-The first two, Shibumi and Kappo Sui are the best examples of Kappo cuisine and the last is more izakaya/kappo.
+The first two restaurants, Shibumi and Kappo Sui are the best examples of Kappo cuisine in SoCal because the 3rd spot is more of an izakaya.
+Although, I updated the list in 2024 to include two more spots in Santa Monica and San Francisco.

-You can’t be a slacker, and you have to have the skillz (with a ‘z’) if you want to be a kappo style chef, which is why there are very few restaurants in the country and in LA that epitomize the style.
-So the select handful below range from “if you were Asian, your parents would tell other parents about you (meaning ‘you’ve done that good’)” to “meh, ‘A’ grade is for average” (yea, just really average).
+You can’t be a slacker, and you have to have the skillz (with a ‘z’) if you want to be a kappo style chef, which is why there are very few in the country and in LA that epitomize the style.
+So the select handful below range from “if you were Asian, your parents would tell other parents about you (meaning ‘you’ve done that good’)” to “meh, ‘A-grade’ is for average” (yeah, just really average).

 Shibumi (DTLA)